wduquette/molt/README.md

   * Need ability to clean up.
   * Support test flags, so that tests can be excluded.
   * Support accumulating test results, so that the logs can be short.
-  * Consider implementing "molt test" as part of the molt app, alongside "molt shell".
+  * Implementing "molt test" as part of the molt app, alongside "molt shell".
     *   Would provide the `test` command, as well as the overall harness.
-* Use Interp::complete() in the shell, to build up multiline commands.
+* Turn molt into a multi-crate project.
+  * The base language crate, `molt`
+  * The application crate, `molt-app`
+  * Extension crates, e.g., `molt-pattern` (provides regexp, glob)
+  * This keeps the base language crate small, while allowing `molt test` to use patterns.
 * Make molt::get_int() parse the same varieties as Tcl_GetInt() does.
+* On-going:
-* Document the TCL dialect using mdbook, and publish to GitHub pages.
+    * Document Molt's TCL dialect using mdbook, and publish to GitHub pages.
 * Consider adding an "object" command that defines a simple object containing a dictionary:
   * `$obj set var ?value?`